schell/renderling/README.md

 This aspires to be a modern "GPU-driven" renderer.
 It is alpha software.
 I'm still learning, but quickly!

+## What

-`renderling` holds entire scenes of geometry, textures, materials and lighting in GPU buffers.
+`renderling` holds entire scenes of geometry, textures, materials, lighting, even the scene graph itself - in GPU buffers.
-Most of the rendering operations happen on the GPU.
+All but a few of the rendering operations happen on the GPU.
-The CPU is used to interact with the filesystem to marshall data to the GPU and to bind buffers.
+The CPU is used to interact with the filesystem to marshall data to the GPU and to update transforms.

+## Why

 This makes `renderling` very effective at rendering certain types of scenes.
-Specifically `renderling` aims to be good at rendering scenes with a moderate level of geometry, with a moderate number of textures (or small textures) and lots of lighting effects.
+Specifically `renderling` aims to be good at rendering scenes with a moderate level of unique geometry, (possibly a large amount of repeated geometry), with a small number of large textures (or large number of small textures), and lots of lighting effects.

+## General Aspirations

+- Very fast loading times for GLTF files
+- Supports very large scenes

 ![renderling pbr](test_img/pbr_point_lights_metallic_roughness.png)